PidgeBirb/compost-helper/README.md

 # Compost Helper
-Plugin which deplays the contents of compost bins.
+Plugin which deplays the contents of compost bins and the amount of compost remaining in the bin.
 More functionality to be added later.

-### Todo list
+### Todo list:
 * Add remaining rotting timer to compost bin overlay
 * Bottomless compost bucket charges tracking
 * Reminder to add compost to patches